robinhowlett/robinhowlett.github.com/source/_posts/2016-01-05-everything-you-ever-wanted-to-know-about-ssl-but-were-afraid-to-ask.markdown

 }
 ```

-The following unit test shows making a HTTPS request to the `LocalTestServer` and validating the server's public certificate with the client's truststore:
+The following unit test shows making a HTTPS request to the local test `HttpServer` instance and validating the server's public certificate with the client's truststore:

 ``` java